Time of human origins

 Past and ongoing research has methodically surveyed thousands of kilometers of fossiliferous sediments in the Koobi Fora Formation to the east of the lake and the Nawata, Kanapoi and Nachukui Formations west of the lake.
 Collectively, these sediments span a time interval from over 7.0 Ma to less than 0.7 Ma.
 The KFRP, led by Meave and Louise Leakey, continues its exploration of sites in the Koobi Fora and Nachukui Formations.
 Teams led by Kyalo Manthi of the National Museums of Kenya and Carol Ward (University of Missouri) also continue to make new discoveries to the west of the lake at the 4.1 Ma site at Kanapoi, and further north at sites less than 1.3 Ma.

-A parallel line of investigation into human origins is that of hominin behavior, including tool use, as interpreted from archeological remains.
-Important archeological sites are present to the west of Lake Turkana during the time interval 2.4-0.7 Ma.
-The West Turkana Archeological Project (WTAP), co-led by Hélène Roche and Sonia Harmand from CNRS, is currently deciphering the evolution of hominin technical behavior from this time frame, known as the Early Oldowan to Middle Acheulean.
+A parallel line of investigation into human origins is that of hominin behavior, including tool making and tool using, as interpreted from archeological remains.
+Important archeological sites are present to the west of Lake Turkana during the time interval >3-0.7 Ma.
+The West Turkana Archeological Project (WTAP), led by Sonia Harmand from TBI/Stony Brook University and CNRS, is currently deciphering the evolution of hominin technical behavior from this time frame, known as the Early Oldowan to Middle Acheulean.
 The team has recently discovered the oldest known Acheulean stone tools, a hugely significant find featured as the cover article for Nature magazine in 2011.

 In a separate field of inquiry, Thure Cerling, a long-term associate of the KFRP based at the University of Utah, focuses on the geological record of ecological change, including the isotope physiology and diets of modern mammals as well as the history of diets of different mammalian lineages.
 Using stable isotopes to understand the evolution of Earth’s ancient climate, atmosphere and ecosystems, Thure’s research has been critical in shedding light on possible climatic impetus for the evolution of early humans.